 Decentralised approaches to data sharing and aggregation, among others based on the SOLID protocol, are evoking growing and vivid interest from the Europeana Aggregators’ Forum (EAF) and, more broadly, the digital cultural heritage sector.

-This Task Force will conduct a consultation within the EAF and with relevant external stakeholders.
-The goal is:
+This Task Force conducted an intensive, but broad consultation within the EAF and with relevant external stakeholders in order to:

-To assess the feasibility of transitioning to decentralisation from the perspective of an aggregator;
+Assess the feasibility of transitioning to decentralisation from the perspective of an aggregator

-The study will include the following high-level activities:
+The Task Force combined the following high-level activities:

 Knowledge gathering: Reach out to relevant and like-minded projects in the area of data spaces, initiatives and standardisation bodies in Europe (Gaia-X / International Data Spaces, Post-Platforms, SOLID, etc) for consultation and to obtain various perspectives on the task at hand.
-These consultations will also be looking at other technologies like blockchain-based solutions or the InterPlanetary File System (IPFS) protocol.
+These consultations also looked at other technologies like blockchain-based solutions or the InterPlanetary File System (IPFS) protocol.